-where $U$, $U'$ denote the intra-level and inter-level interactions, repectively, and $J$ is the transition amplitude between any pair of levels. $\Delta$ is the single-particle level spacing, assumed to be non-degenerate and equidistant, corresponding to a one-dimensional, harmonic trap.
+where $U$, $U'$ denote the intra-level and inter-level interactions, respectively, and $J$ is the transition amplitude between any pair of levels. $\Delta$ is the single-particle level spacing, assumed to be non-degenerate and equidistant, corresponding to a one-dimensional, harmonic trap.
 In the present paper, we will show results for the parameter values $\Delta / J = 10$, $U / J = 1$, $U^\prime / J = 0.1$, and a conserved, total particle number $N=25$.
-For this parameter set, the average ratio of consecutive level spacings of the many-body eigenergies is $\langle r \rangle = 0.53$, close to the value for the Gaussian orthogonal ensemble (GOE) of random matrices of $\langle r \rangle =0.5307$ \cite{oganesyan_localization_2007,atas_distribution_2013}, indicating indeed chaoticity of our many-body system.
+For this parameter set, the average ratio of consecutive level spacings of the many-body eigenenergies is $\langle r \rangle = 0.53$, close to the value for the Gaussian orthogonal ensemble (GOE) of random matrices of $\langle r \rangle =0.5307$ \cite{oganesyan_localization_2007,atas_distribution_2013}, indeed indicating the chaoticity of our many-body system.
 We also performed calculations for different parameter values, including $N<25$, and the particular choice is not important for the physics described here.
 Natural observable quantities for our model system will be the time-dependent, local occupation numbers of the single-particle levels, $\langle n_i \rangle (t)$, as well as their non-local correlation functions, $\langle n_i(t) n_j(t+\tau)\rangle $.

-To propagate an initial state to sufficiently long times $t$, necessary to observe the approach of the entanglement entropy to a stationary, maximum value, we use the method of repeated exponentiation of the short-time evolution operator $\hat{U}_0:=\hat{U}(\delta t)=\exp({-i\hat{H}\delta t})$.
+To propagate an initial state to the sufficiently long times $t$ necessary to observe the approach of the entanglement entropy to a stationary, maximum value, we use the method of repeated exponentiation of the short-time-evolution operator $\hat{U}_0:=\hat{U}(\delta t)=\exp({-i\hat{H}\delta t})$.
 For a short time interval $\delta t$, $\hat{U}_0$ is expanded up to order $k_{\rm max}$,

 where we choose $\delta t$ such that $\delta t \cdot {\rm max} (\hat{H}) \lesssim 10^{-1}$, with ${\rm max}(\hat{H})$ the maximum matrix element of $\hat{H}$ in the entire, large, but finite-dimensional Hilbert space.
 For $\hat{U}(\delta t)$, this yields a precision of $\mathcal{O}(10^{-k_{\rm max}})$.
 We usually choose $k_{\rm max}=4$.
 To reach long evolution times, $\hat{U}_0$ is recursively exponentiated according to